Skip to main content

 5. Choose which influencers you'd like to be automatically added to the campaign.

 Note: The creator filter is a single selection β€” you can choose Any Creator, Manually added Creators, or Any Creator with a specific label.
 These options cannot be combined in a single campaign.
-When using Any Creator with a specific label, Archive takes a snapshot of all creators who currently have that label at the moment you click Create Campaign.
-Labels added or removed after creation will not automatically update the campaign's creator list.
+When using Any Creator with a specific label, Archive includes every creator who has that label β€” both those who already have it when you click Create Campaign and any creator who receives the label later.
+Newly-labeled creators are added automatically, and the content of theirs that matches the campaign's dates and filters is pulled in.
+If a newly-labeled creator doesn't appear, use Resync or contact your Customer Success Manager.

 6. Add any relevant hashtags or mentions you want to track.